Egg Fried Rice: Master the Chinese Classic

 Why Day-Old Rice Is Non-Negotiable, Not Optional

-This is why reheating matters: the refrigerator’s cold dries out the exterior slightly and firms up the starches.
-When you break up cold rice with your fingers before cooking (crucial step), you’re working with grains that won’t clump.
-Use room-temperature rice and you’ll get paste.
+Here’s what happens in the fridge: the cold dries the outside and firms up the starches.
+Breaking up cold rice with your fingers before cooking (don’t skip this) gives you grains that won’t clump.
+Room-temperature rice just turns to mush.

 Cantonese Style vs. Shanghai Style: Where Geography Changes Everything